Kilimanjaro Trek Itinerary

 Trek Day 4: Barranco Camp to Barafu Camp

 Habitat: Alpine Desert

 This morning, we’ll head East from Barranco Camp (3960m) onto a steep ridge that passes the Barranco Wall, through the Karanga Valley.
 We’ll be exposed to extreme temperatures, high evaporation and blinding glare up in the barren Alpine Desert region.
 Keeping hydrated, fuelled and appropriately geared up is critical.
-After covering a substantial 18km in approximately 7-9 hours, we’ll arrive at our night camp at Barafu Hut (4600m).
+After covering a substantial 3km in approximately 3-6 hours, we’ll arrive at our night camp at Barafu Camp (4600m).
 Time to mentally and physically prepare for summit day tomorrow.

 Trek Day 5: Barafu Camp to Summit (Uhuru Peak) to Millennium Camp

 We’ll rise before the sun today, starting our summit ascent from Barafu Camp (4600m) in darkness.
 Expect heavy scree, snow, glaciers, and strong sun today.
 Conditions can change dramatically when ascending into the Arctic Zone - Kili’s fifth zone of vegetation, so be alert.
 After climbing one of the most demanding portions of the trek, we’ll reach Stella Point (5739m) to take in the sunrise.
 We’ll then ascend to the summit or 'roof of Africa', reaching Uhuru Peak (5895m).
 Mission accomplished.
 Time to bask in the glory (and take a couple of selfies) before we start our descent.
 After a long descent where we’ll travel through the day’s stepping off point, Barafu Camp, we’ll arrive at our last night camp - Millennium Camp (3790m).

 Trek Day 6: Millennium Camp to Mweka Gate, Moshi